ioanasv/example-refactorings/README.md

 Note: Refactoring Miner does not have classes for Change Method Signature & Merge Method (the types are there, but they are not handled).
 Move Source Package & Rename Package are often handled as Move Class refactorings.
+Split Variable is not recognized.
+Merge Variable can be detected as Rename Variable.